EliotVU/Unreal-Library/README.md

     UClass, UTextBuffer, UMetaData, UFont, USound, UPackage

-Installing
+Installation
 ==============

-Fork this project and grab the Eliot.UELib.dll from your forked repository, or grab this repository from the Releases tab.

-Using the Library
+Either use NuGet's package manager console or download from: https://www.nuget.org/packages/Eliot.UELib.dll/

+    PM> Install-Package Eliot.UELib.dll

+Usage
 ==============

-Assuming the library is referenced by your project, you should now be able to use the API by starting with the static class named UnrealLoader.
+Include the either the library's .dll file or the forked source code into your own project.
-Start by importing the library for example: "using UELib;"
+Once referenced, you can start using the library by using the namespace UELib as follows: "using UELib;"

 Loading a Unreal Package
 ==============